CTF-Organizers/OpenChallSpec/docs/challenge_specification.rst

       * - Type
         - String

   The name of the type that is being defined.
-Can be any string.
+Can be any string that is not an already defined type.

 user_display
 ------------